stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 find it something utterly alien and inconceivably abhorrent.
 When I did glance down and behold the familiar human shape in quiet grey or blue clothing I always felt a curious relief, though in order to gain this relief I had to conquer an infinite dread.
-I shunned mirrors as much as possible, and was always shaved at the barber&rsquo;s.
+I shunned mirrors as much as possible, and was always shaved at the barber's.

   It was a long time before I correlated any of these disjointed feelings with the fleeting visual impressions which began to develop.
 The first such correlation had to do